stonedDiscord/Xbox360BadUpdate/README.md

 The exploit has a 30% success rate and can take up to 20 minutes to trigger successfully.
 If after 20 minutes the exploit hasn't triggered you'll need to power off your Xbox 360 console and repeat the process from step 5.

 # FAQ
+**Q: Why do I have to re-run the exploit every time I turn my console on?**
+A: The exploit is not-persistent, it only works for as long as the console is kept on.
+Once the console is turned off or rebooted you'll need to run the exploit again.

 **Q: What does this provide over the RGH Hack/should I use this instead of RGH?**
 A: This is a software only exploit that doesn't require you open your console or perform any soldering to use.
 Other than that it's inferior to the RGH exploit in every way and should be considered a "proof of concept" and not something you use in place of RGH.

 **Q: Can this be turned into a softmod?**